 Doctor Meghan Tibbs

 Dr. Meghan Tibbs was born and raised in central Illinois.
-After completing her bachelor's degree at Eastern Illinois University, she headed to the sunshine state where she received her veterinary degree from the University of Florida.
-She has furthered her training by becoming certified in small animal acupuncture through the Chi Institute of Traditional Chinese Veterinary Medicine (www.tcvm.com).
+After completing her bachelor's degree at Eastern Illinois Universiy, she headed to the sunshine state where she received her veterinary degree from the University of Florida.
+She has furthered her training by becoming certified in small animal acupuncture through the Chi Institue of Traditional Chinese Veterinary Medicaine (www.tcvm.com).

-When Dr. Tibbs is not at the Cat Veterinary Clinic caring for her patients, she is spending her time with her own cats Mufasa, Sinclair, and Butters.
-She also enjoys yoga, the beach, antiquing, traveling, listening to classic rock and spending time with family and friends.
+When Dr. Tibbs is not at the Cat Veterinary Clinic caring for her patienst, she is spending her time with her own cats: Mufasa, Sinclair, Peanut, and Butters.
+She also enjoys yoga, the beach, antiquing, traveling, and going to see live music.